-LGR also generates additional cross-script variant due transitivity however they are Out-of-repertoire-var and are not listed here.

 Cross-Script Variants

 Armenian Script

 Latin GP proposes the following cross-script variants with the Armenian script.
 (The two tables below display the same information; the second table, however, is a screenshot taken from Microsoft Excel to demonstrate the glyph shapes as seen by the Latin GP during the cross-script variant analysis.)
 The details can be found in Appendix D.9.3.